UFrameIT/archives/README.md

 **If you just want to lurk how formalizations look like in UFrameIT, click here: <https://gl.mathhub.info/FrameIT/frameworld/-/tree/devel/>.**

 ## Installation
+### via UFrameIT-install
+If you are using this repository together with UFrameIT it is highly recomendet that you install it via [UFrameIT-install](https://gl.kwarc.info/FrameIT/uframeit-install).

+### manual installation

 If you want to view, edit, and update files in the formalization, follow these steps: